 \begin{remark}The minimal cases here are similar to the minimal cases in ~\cite{A}.
-In the case of symplectic rank-level duality, T. Abe identified the rank-level duality map with the symplectic strange duality map and used the geometry of parabolic bundles with a symplectic form to prove that the rank-level duality maps are non zero.
+In the case of symplectic rank-level duality, T. Abe (see \cite{A}) identified the rank-level duality map with the symplectic strange duality map and used the geometry of parabolic bundles with a symplectic form to show that rank-level duality maps are non-zero.
 As remarked earlier, we were not able to describe the map in Theorem ~\ref{duality} geometrically.
-However the steps described above can be used to tackle minimal cases in ~\cite{A}. \end{remark} Now we focus on the proof of the rank-level duality for the one dimensional conformal blocks discussed in the strategy.
+However, the steps described above can be used to tackle minimal cases in ~\cite{A}.
+Similarly, one can use the same strategy to reprove the rank-level duality results in \cite{BP, NT}. \end{remark}